infimalabs/space/A15/README.md

 floating-point approximation until the very last output step.
 This internal integer representation forms the bedrock for the numerical stability analysis detailed next.

+Furthermore, the explicit control over scale inherent in this pipeline naturally supports hierarchical or multi-scale representations via relative addressing.
+This allows, for instance, coarse-grained coordinates identifying an entity’s global position to coexist efficiently with fine-grained coordinates defining its internal details (e.g., limb articulations relative to a centroid), each utilizing an appropriate A15 scale ($`\epsilon_\delta`$) within the same unified structural logic, optimizing both data density and precision.

 <div id="tab-scaling-params">